7:38 pm - Saturday December 13, 2025

 Bangladesh receives WHO polio free certification

 Bangladesh received the WHO (World Health Organization) Certificate as a Polio free country.
-The Deputy High Commissioner of Bangladesh to Mumbai, India, Samina Naz received this... read more »
+The Deputy High Commissioner of Bangladesh to Mumbai, India, Samina Naz received this certificate from the... read more »